nccoos/ioos-vocabulary-viz/README.md

 ioos-vocabulary-viz
 ===================

-Visualizing the IOOS Vocabulary terms and their mappings is a key step in making registered vocabs on MMI ORR more useful.
-This demostration GUI shows how to use the power of SPARQL and dynamic web-page development to allow users to see general to more specific relationships between terms as mapped using simple skos relationships (exactMatch, closeMatch, narrowMatch and broadMatch).
+This GUI is a demonstration of a dyanmic web tool (CGI) used to create SPARQL queries to MMI Ontology Registry and Repository (ORR) for the purpose of visualizing the IOOS Vocabulary terms and their mappings.
+Being able to  is a key step in making registered vocabs on MMI ORR more useful.
+This demostration GUI lets users see and investigate vocabulary terms and their context based on simple skos mappings (exactMatch, closeMatch, narrowMatch and broadMatch) to other like terms or broader concepts.

 ### Demonstration of orrviz.py